realypz/yos/readme.md

 # Build the OS image.
 bazel build //:yos

-# Build, then run the OS image in QEMU.
+# Build, then run the raw OS image in QEMU. (not recommended)
 bazel run //:yos

+# First build via bazel, then make a CD-ROM image, and run this CD-ROM image in QEMU.
+# Recommended
+make bazel_run
 ```
-The generated files are under directory `<repo_root>/bazel-out/k8-fastbuild/bin`.
+The bazel system generates files under directory `<repo_root>/bazel-out/k8-fastbuild/bin`.

 # Run in bochs
 This feature is pending development, and might be removed in the future.